 Antonia was initially hired on a 10-month contract in 1994 in the Department of Entomology, and worked for the department in various capacities until she became a full-time entomology technician in 2000.
 In addition to assisting curators with preparation of manuscripts and research, she identifies insects for the public, museums and other institutions, and responds to general inquiries about insects.
-She also supervises the use of the digital imaging centre for the department.
-This system allows small specimens to be digitally captured and multiple image layers of the specimen added together to create a very sharply focused image.
-Part of her time is spent curating and databasing of the insect collection.
+Part of her time is spent curating and databasing the insect collection.
 She is an occasional contributor to the ROM blog.

-Antonia was a member of the working group that wrote the "Butterflies of Toronto: A Guide to Their Remarkable World", part of the City of Toronto Biodiversity Series.
-She is presently working on the "ROM Field Guide to the Butterflies of Ontario," which is expected to be published in 2013.
+Antonia was a member of the working group that wrote the "Butterflies of Toronto: A Guide to Their Remarkable World", part of the City of Toronto Biodiversity Series published in 2011.
+She is a co-author of the "ROM Field Guide to the Butterflies of Ontario," published in 2014.

 Hall, Peter.W., Colin D. Jones, Antonia Guidotti, and Brad Hubley.
 2014.
 ROM Field Guide to Butterflies of Ontario.
 ROM Press, Toronto.
 488 pp.

 Butterflies of Toronto: A Guide to their remarkable world.
 2011.
 City of Toronto Biodiversity Series.
 City of Toronto.

 Guidotti, A.E.
 2007.
 A revision of the wasp genus Paniscomima (Hymenoptera: Rhopalosomatidae) and a proposal of phylogenetic relationships among species.
 Invertebrate Systematics, 21, 297-309. www.publish.csiro.au/paper/IS04027.htm